 Who can become a camper?

 A child is eligible to attend Camp Kesem UGA if at least one primary caregiver is currently undergoing cancer treatment, is in remission from cancer, or has passed away from cancer.
-The child must be between age 6 and age 16 during the week of camp (June 8 – 13, 2013).
+The child must be between age 6 and age 16 during the week of camp.
 Camp Kesem does not discriminate based on race, ethnicity, gender, economic status, or other factors.
 Camp Kesem is provided free of charge to all families.

 How can my child attend Camp Kesem?

-Fill out the online application, which is available here.
+An online application is available as of January 1, 2016.
 Please email email@example.com with questions concerning the application process.
 Campers are accepted on a first come, first serve basis until camper quota is reached.

 When is camp?